harlan-zw/unlighthouse/docs/content/1.guide/guides/authentication.md

 unlighthouse --site <your-site> --auth username:password
 ```

-## Cookies
+## Cookie Authentication

-To use cookies, provide the `cookies` option in your configuration file:
+If you can authenticate your session using cookies, use the `cookies` option in your configuration file:

 ```ts
 // unlighthouse.config.ts